d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 ### Decision time

-If you are D13 in this situation, would do you do?
+If you are me in this situation, what do you do?
 Choose your own adventure:

 The vulnerability you found and reported would likely get out.
 It isn't exactly rocket science either, and with 50K+ ALGO worth of Lizards and Berds in just one of the DAOs, this would likely motivate people to steal everything out of the vulnerable DAOs.
 (JPEGs are addictive, don't start)

 **Do you...**

+🚔 Steal shit and keep it?

-🙈 Claim "not my circus, not my monkeys" and let the pieces fall wherever they may?
+🙈 Say "not my circus, not my monkeys" and let the pieces fall wherever they may?

 😬 Agonize over the ethics of attacking the DAOs to rescue the assets in order to return them?